Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 G93
 </pre>

-### Notes
+### Description

-* G93 is Inverse Time Mode.
+G93 is Inverse Time Mode.
 In inverse time feed rate mode, an F word means the move should be completed in (one divided by the F number) minutes.
 For example, F2.0 means the move should be completed in a half a minute.

+### Notes

-* When the inverse time feed rate mode is active, an F word must appear on every line which has a G1, G2, or G3 motion, and an F word on a line that does not have G1, G2, or G3 is ignored.
-Being in inverse time feed rate mode does not affect G0 (rapid move) motions.
+* When the inverse time feed rate mode is active, an F word must appear on every line which has a G1, G2, or G3 motion.
+* An F word on a line that does not have G1, G2, or G3 is ignored.
+* Being in inverse time feed rate mode does not affect G0 (rapid move) motions.
+* RRF maintains a flag for the feed rate mode selected, which is either Inverse Time Mode or Units per Minute.
+As such, the following is true:
+  * Each input channel (SD card, USB, http, telnet etc) has its own flag for the feed rate mode state.
+  * At the end of running config.g at startup, the flag state is copied to all input channels.
+If no feed rate mode is specified in config.g, the default G94 (Units per Minute) is used.
+  * The flag state is saved when a macro starts and is restored when a macro ends.

 ## G94: Feed Rate Mode (Units per Minute)